chmerdon/GradientRobustMultiPhysics.jl/docs/src/index.md

 This package offers (mostly low-order) finite element methods for multiphysics problems in Julia that focus on the preservation of structural and qualitative properties, in particular the gradient-robustness property for the discretisation of (nearly) incompressible flows and resulting qualitative properties in coupled processes.
 The code therefore offers several classical and novel non-standard finite element discretisations to play and compare with in these applications and a toolkit to setup multi-physics problems by defining PDE systems and generating fixed-point iterations to solve them.

-The implementation is based on ExtendableGrids.jl that allows to have unstructured grids with mixed element geometries in it, e.g. triangles and quads in the same mesh.
+The implementation is based on [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl) that allows to have unstructured grids with mixed element geometries in it, e.g. triangles and quads in the same mesh.

+Also note, that this package is part of the meta-package [PDELIB.jl](https://github.com/WIAS-BERLIN/PDELib.jl)

 !!! note